|

 Marysville Trio 2009

-On Saturday, the 7th of February, aptly called "Black Saturday", bushfires swept across Victoria, Australia,
+On Saturday, the 7th of February, aptly called "Black Saturday", bushfires swept across Victoria, Australia, which resulted in Australia's highest ever loss of life from a bushfire; 173 people died and 414 were injured as a result of the fires.

 The small hamlet of Marysville was all but destroyed with only 14 of the 400 buildings left standing.